Have Questions?

 860-672-6689

 Midwestern Connecticut Council on has long been dedicated to assisting its clients recovery after a period of substance abuse.
-It has been doing this within Canaan and in the surrounding communities for many years now.
+It has been doing this within Canaan, CT. and in the surrounding communities for many years now.
 Midwestern Connecticut Council on offers services like motivational interviewing, contingency management/motivational incentive, trauma-related counseling, group therapy, dual diagnosis drug rehab, matrix model - which are all representative of their rehabilitation and treatment philosophies.
 In addition, Midwestern Connecticut Council on believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it provides various programs, like persons who have experienced sexual abuse, clients referred from the court/judicial system, veterans, clients with HIV/AIDS, seniors or older adults, substance abuse education - among other services listed in the following sections.

 Midwestern Connecticut Council on offers long term rehab facilities, short term treatment centers, outpatient day treatment, inpatient detoxification facilities, inpatient rehab programs and others.
 Midwestern Connecticut Council on has continued recovery programs that are useful in helping clients after they check out of rehab.
 This alcohol and drug rehabilitation program also uses treatment methods that can help you achieve and maintain a full recovery.